agiauque/agiauque.github.io/index.md

 ## Administrative Duties

 - In charge of the [Fluid Mechanics and Energy (MFE) track](http://offre-de-formations.univ-lyon1.fr/parcours-991/mecanique-des-fluides-et-energetique.html#) for the mechanical engineering Master's degree (Lyon 1-ECL)
+- Head of Fluid Mechanics and Energy practical sessions (Semesters 1 & 2)
+- Member of the conferences organizing committee at ECL

 ## Courses
 ### Semesters 1 & 2 (Bachelor)